-Together We Rise Initiative Launches to Help Chicago Region Build Back Better from The Disproportionate Impact of COVID-19
+Together We Rise: For an Equitable and Just Recovery Launches to Help Chicago Region Build Back Better from the Disproportionate Impact of COVID-19

 Initiative – comprising philanthropic and corporate commitments – seeks to advance an equitable recovery, specifically focused on Black and Latinx communities and residents historically left behind.

-CHICAGO (October 08, 2020) – To harness the Chicago region’s momentum, energy, and generosity to tackle the disproportionate impacts of COVID-19 and the deep-seated inequities amplified by the pandemic, The Chicago Community Trust announces the launch of Together We Rise: the initiative for an equitable and just recovery with more than $25 million in initial philanthropic contributions, in addition to corporate commitments outlined below.
+CHICAGO (October 08, 2020) – To harness the Chicago region’s momentum, energy, and generosity to tackle the disproportionate impacts of COVID-19 and the deep-seated inequities amplified by the pandemic, The Chicago Community Trust announces the launch of Together We Rise: For an Equitable and Just Recovery with more than $25 million in initial philanthropic contributions, in addition to corporate commitments outlined below.

-Together We Rise will unite partners across philanthropy, business, government, nonprofits, and communities to assure the communities most hard hit economically by the COVID-19 pandemic can build back better, stronger, and more resilient.
+Together We Rise: For an Equitable and Just Recovery will unite partners across philanthropy, business, government, nonprofits, and communities to assure the communities most hard hit economically by the COVID-19 pandemic can build back better, stronger, and more resilient.
 A steering committee will lead the multi-pronged initiative, which will pool and distribute philanthropic resources to contribute to our region’s equitable economic recovery.

 Additionally, the initiative will align business practices and policies that foster economic equity.
 Business practices might include procurement commitments, hiring commitments, and other in-kind catalytic contributions.
 Policies could include workforce and income support such as earned income tax credit, and policies that incentivize investment in disinvested communities.